Do I need tuition [Answers to question]

 There is nothing wrong with that but it is very narrow and not sufficient to achieve subject mastery.

-And in order to do that, then you have to practice much, think deeply as well as make connections across topics.
+And in order to gain subject mastery, then you have to practice much, think deeply as well as make connections across topics.

 In my H2 Biology tuition, I make sure students gain all 3 from me.